Action Alert—Anti-traffic safety bill targeting Salt Lake City

 • Keep it brief

-• Limit to your strongest points
+• Limit to your strongest points, with your main points up front

 • Make it personal